catgriffin85/pp3-survey-results/README.md

 <u>Test 4 - Inputs Adding to Google Sheet</u>

 Once I know my inputs are valid, I need to check that the data is flowing through to the google sheet.
-To check this, I opened the [Google Sheet](https://docs.google.com/spreadsheets/d/1braNOvh9GAhV9h-CeiLNWs9XDPU58KwQL3b_o4m4Tuc/edit?gid=0#gid=0) and scrolled to the last line of information.
+To check this, I opened the [Google Sheet](https://docs.google.com/spreadsheets/d/1braNOvh9GAhV9h-CeiLNWs9XDPU58KwQL3b_o4m4Tuc/edit?gid=0#gid=0) to the "results" tab and scrolled to the last line of information.
 It matches the last entry into the survey so the input is being added to my Google Sheet.

 ![Google Sheet Input](/assets/images/google-sheet-check-input.png)